tdignan87/TraceSense/README.md

 7. Quality Assurance Non Conformance Log<br>
 In the App it would be great if during production quality assurance personnel can log non conforming issues in the system.
 They select what product is running, and record non-conforming details for that product.

+8. Departments & Alerts Section <br>
+Enable departments section so open actions can be assigned against a department and specific individual.

 # Information Architecture